State visit by Deng Xiaoping to the United States

 Deng and President Jimmy Carter inspected the joint-service honor guard during an arrival ceremony for Deng at the White House.

-The visit of Deng Xiaoping to the United States (1979年邓小平访美) was the first official visit by a paramount leader of China to the US, occurring under Jimmy Carter's administration.
+Deng Xiaoping paid the first official visit by a paramount leader of China to the United States from January to February 1979.
 Deng undertook the visit in his official capacities as Vice Chairman of the Chinese Communist Party, First Vice Premier of the State Council and Chairman of the Chinese People's Political Consultative Conference.
 The visit initiated a series of high-level exchanges that would continue until the spring of 1989.
 It was the most important Chinese diplomatic visit to the country since Soong Mei-ling, wife of the Republic of China's leader Chiang Kai-shek, in 1943.
-Announced on 15 December 1978, the visit began in late January 1979 and went on into February.